Fission barrier

-It is important to note that efforts to understand fission processes are still an ongoing and have been a very difficult problem to solve since fission was first discovered by Lise Meitner, Otto Hahn, and Fritz Strassmann in 1938.
+Efforts to understand fission processes are ongoing and have been a very difficult problem since fission was first discovered by Lise Meitner, Otto Hahn, and Fritz Strassmann in 1938.
 While nuclear physicists understand many aspects of the fission process, there is currently no encompassing theoretical framework that gives a satisfactory account of the basic observations.

 Scission

 The fission process can be understood when a nucleus with some equilibrium deformation absorbs energy (through neutron capture, for example), becomes excited and deforms to a configuration known as the "transition state" or "saddle point" configuration.
 As the nucleus deforms, the nuclear Coulomb energy decreases while the nuclear surface energy increases.
 At the saddle point, the rate of change of the Coulomb energy is equal to the rate of change of the nuclear surface energy.
 The formation and eventual decay of this transition state nucleus is the rate-determining step in the fission process and corresponds to the passage over an activation energy barrier to the fission reaction.
 When this occurs, the neck between the nascent fragments disappears and the nucleus divides into two fragments.
 The point at which this occurs is called the "scission point".